Vector calculus identities: Vector-dot-Del Operator

+Second derivatives

+Note: in the above, $\underline{:}$ is used to represent the crosswise double contraction operator, not the usual Frobenius double contraction operator.

 Integration

 Below, the curly symbol ∂ means "boundary of" a surface or solid.

 Surface–volume integrals

 In the following surface–volume integral theorems, V denotes a three-dimensional volume with a corresponding two-dimensional boundary S = ∂V (a closed surface):